-CAFOD's work in South Sudan
+What we are doing in South Sudan

 In April 2015 we merged our operations in South Sudan with those of Trócaire, our sister agency in Ireland, in order to increase programme scale and impact, while reducing administration and support costs.

 CAFOD and Trócaire both have a long history of working in South Sudan through church and non-church partners who support vulnerable people – of any or no faith - in communities:

-We are supporting families with crop production through better farming methods.
+- We are supporting families with crop production through better farming methods.

-We are providing food, water and essential household goods to people who have returned or been displaced by fighting.
+- We are providing food, water and essential household goods to people who have returned or been displaced by fighting.
 We are promoting justice and peace and providing clean water and education.
 We are working with those who have been affected by conflict with psychosocial support.

 - In the UK, we have campaigned for the British government to help maintain long-term peace and development in South Sudan.